 - Students wishing to wear a belt should ensure that it is a discreet, simple,thin, plain, black or grey belt only.

-- Students are permitted to wear a watch and one pair of small stud ear-rings.
-Body piercing of any kind is not acceptable and must be removed before coming to school.
+- Students are only permitted to wear a watch and one pair of small stud ear-rings.
+Please note: Body piercing of any kind is not acceptable and must be removed before coming to school.

 - We do not wish to discourage individuality with regard to hairstyle, but request that extreme styles, bleaches or dyes that are in blatant contrast to natural hair colours are not worn.
 Any student considering a change of style is advised to speak with their House Assistant before doing so.